Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

 `1.5.17`
 - Fixed hair/beard accessories replacing other accessories or the list when adding them
-- Attempt at fixing wrong visible accessories on thrall when using DD emote system
+- Attempt at fixing wrong visible accessories on thrall when using DD emote system `1.5.18`
+- Fixed a potential exploit allowing to equip more accessories than the server allow